winesapOS/winesapOS/README.md

         ```

 2. **Not all zip files were downloaded.** This includes the files ending in `.zip` and `.z<NUMBER>`.
-3. **Not enough free space.** Ensure you have 40 GiB (performance image) or 50 GiB (secure image) of free space before downloading the zip files.
+3. **Not enough free space.** Ensure you have 12 GiB (minimal image), 40 GiB (performance image), or 50 GiB (secure image) of free space before downloading the zip files.
 4. **PeaZip sometimes fails to extract to the current directory.** Try extracting to a different directory.
 5. **Use a different archive utility.**